 This topic is about default and local accounts.
 See Remote Authentication to learn how to configure remote accounts.

-|Note:||The default ExtraHop password for either account when deployed in Amazon Web Services (AWS) is the string of numbers after the -i in the instance ID.|
+|Note:||The default ExtraHop password for either account when deployed in Amazon Web Services (AWS) and Google Cloud Platform (GCP) is the instance ID of the virtual machine.|

-ExtraHop appliances supports remote authentication for user authentication.
-Remote authentication enables organizations that have authentication systems such as LDAP (such as OpenLDAP or Active Directory), RADIUS, or TACACS+ to enable all or a subset of their users to log on to the appliance with their existing credentials.
+The ExtraHop system supports remote authentication for user access.
+Remote authentication enables organizations that have authentication systems such as LDAP (OpenLDAP or Active Directory, for example) to enable all or a subset of their users to log in to the system with their existing credentials.